The Long Tomorrow (novel): Plot summary

 The boys make their way to a town called Refuge, living with Judge Taylor and his family and working for a warehouse owner, Mike Dulinsky.
 Esau starts a romantic relationship with the judge's daughter, Amity Taylor.
 Dulinsky wants to build a fifth warehouse to compete economically with the town on the other side of the river, Shadwell.
 However, this would violate the Constitution's Thirtieth Amendment as the number of buildings would exceed two hundred.
 He rallies the Refuge residents, who initially pledge their support, but Judge Taylor warns Len and Dulinsky of the consequences and that he would go to the state authority.
 The Judge eventually betrays Dulinsky to the Shadwell residents.
 The Shadwell residents double-cross the Judge, kill Dulinsky and set fire to Refuge.

 Len, Esau and Amity are saved by Hostetter, who is revealed to be an actual member of Bartorstown.
 Previously, he had to out Esau as a thief to conceal his own identity.
 Len is let down when Hostetter's ship turns out to be a coal-powered steamship, though eventually understanding it was for concealment.
 Hostetter wishes to settle in a place like Piper's Run, but is unable to do so.
 They make a long journey to Bartorstown, a place called Fall Creek Canyon.
 Hostetter remarks that even those who set foot in Bartorstown do not know it is the Bartorstown, as the scientific facilities were buried, and Fall Creek Canyon resembles any ordinary settlement.
 Before the journey is complete, Len begins to think of Hostetter as a father-figure, the latter reciprocating that sentiment.

 In Fall Creek, Amity and Esau are wed, while the three are sworn to secrecy and are told they will be shot if they attempt to leave.
 The town's leaders seek to use the childlike vision that Len and Esau had of Bartorstown to inspire the workers, who have been working for a long time without an end in sight.
-Len becomes romantically tangled with Joan Wepplo, who possesses a red dress.
+Len becomes romantically entangled with Joan Wepplo, who possesses a red dress.
 Joan, in contrast to Len, has resented her upbringing in Bartorstown and seeks to leave, though the residents of Bartorstown are unable to.